Kentucky falls to Louisville 44-40 in the annual Governor's Cup game between the in-state rivals

 Scott earned his first full-time coaching job at Troy as an assistant coach for running backs from 2007-09, helping lead the Trojans to three consecutive Sun Belt Conference Championships and a pair of appearances in the New Orleans Bowl.

 Scott was a part of an offensive turnaround at Troy, inheriting an offense that ranked 66th in rushing offense and 77th in total offense prior to his arrival.
 In just one season, Troy moved to 35th nationally in rushing offense with 182.6 yards per game and 16th in total offense with 452.8 yards per contest.
 In his final season at Troy, the Trojans ranked third in the nation in total offense.

-In each of Scott's first two seasons he coached an All-Sun Belt Conference player in Kenny Cattouse and DuJuan Harris.
-Harris ranked second in the conference in rushing in 2008 with 1,077 yards and is a starting running back with the Green Bay Packers.
-In Scott's last season at Troy he coached Shawn Southward, who rushed for 602 yards and 12 touchdowns, to Sun Belt Conference Freshman of the Year honors.
+In each of Scott’s first two seasons he coached an All-Sun Belt Conference player in Kenny Cattouse and DuJuan Harris.
+Harris ranked second in the conference in rushing in 2008 with 1,077 yards and plays for the Minnesota Vikings.
+In Scott’s last season at Troy he coached Shawn Southward, who rushed for 602 yards and 12 touchdowns, to Sun Belt Conference Freshman of the Year honors.

 With the Tar Heels, Scott rushed for 182 yards as a junior.
 In a solid senior campaign, Scott ranked seventh in the Atlantic Coast Conference in rushing with 796 yards and eight rushing touchdowns.

-Scott spent time in the National Football League with Cleveland, Pittsburgh and the New York Giants before returning to his alma mater in 2006 as a graduate assistant video analyst.
+Scott spent time in the National Football League with Cleveland and Pittsburgh before returning to his alma mater in 2006 as a graduate assistant video analyst.